-For the past two years I’ve used CoSchedule to help market my blog posts.
-At first, honestly, I doubted the benefits of spending money each month to do what I could do myself.
+For the past several years I’ve used CoSchedule to help market my blog posts.
+I’ll be honest.
+At first, I doubted the benefits of spending money each month to do what I could do myself.
 But I quickly realized that time is worth more than money when I was spending up to 30 minutes a day scheduling posts and re-posts on social media.
 As a busy blogger, I have little time for fussing with the back end of my blog.
 I prefer writing and putting marketing on autopilot.

 So much so, I’ve also started this year sharing inspirational photos and quotes.